 Seminars have included: (In)formalizing the Outside: Sex, Void, Mathematics (with/as Laboria Cuboniks), PAF, France (2015); and Art and it’s Reason(s) (with Diann Bauer) at the New Centre for Research and Practice (2015).

-Since 2014 she sits on the board for the New Centre for Research and Practice.
+From 2014-17 she sat on the board for the New Centre for Research and Practice.

 Patricia Reed lives and works in Berlin.